Kmeakin/walrus-report/src/20-reference.md

 semantically-correct before we run them, so that we can detect errors and correct them at development-time, rather than after the program has been deployed.
-The field of *formal-methods* describes several methods for checking the correctness of programs, such as automated-theorem provers, model-checkers, and Hoare logic.
-The most widespread method for checking correctness is to use a *type-system*. *Types and Programming Languages*, widely regarded as the definitive textbook on type-systems and thier use in programming languages, describes a type system as:
+The field of *formal-methods* describes several methods for checking the correctness of programs, such as automated theorem provers, model-checkers, and Hoare logic.
+The most widespread method for checking correctness is to use a *type-system*. *Types and Programming Languages*, widely regarded as the definitive textbook on type-systems and their use in programming languages, describes a type system as:

 > a tractable syntactic method for proving the absence of certain program